juanburgos/100-days-of-code/log.md

 Text manipulation, text content property, and manipulating HTML element attributes using JavaScript.
 Tomorrow will start programming a webpage that will use every skill learned so far.
 Small steps ahead. 👨🏻‍💻

+### Day24  #100DaysOfCode

+Started working on the webpage.
+Added starting images, and some JavaScript variables.
+Small steps...
+Until tomorrow! 👨🏻‍💻

 ### Day  #100DaysOfCode